Lived Experience Academy (LEA)

 Lived Experience Education Workgroup (LEEW)

 LEEW is a workgroup that promotes workforce opportunities for clients and family members, shares information on statewide conferences and initiatives, and supports people serving in Behavioral Health and Recovery Services (BHRS) peer programs.
+Check out recent Photovoice projects from LEEW captured recently by ODE’s Storytelling Series here.

 This group meets on the first Tuesday of every month from 3:30 pm – 5 pm at 2000 Alameda de las Pulgas, Room 201.